-The Group's balance sheet remains strong with effective liquidity of \$27.6m at 31 December 2016 compared with \$18.6m at 30 June 2016 and \$23.8m at 31 December 2015.
-Period-end cash is comprised as follows: cash and deposits up to three months duration of \$22.0m and short-term cash deposits up to one year and held for trading bonds of \$5.6m.
-The increase in cash balances is a result of the proceeds received from the disposal of one of the Group's properties and an improvement in working capital.
+Our balance sheet remains strong with effective liquidity of \$24.0m at 31 December 2017 compared with \$22.4m at 30 June 2017 and \$27.6m at 31 December 2016.
+In H1 2018, we are due to receive a further \$5.8m as the final payment from the sale of the building noted above.
+Period-end cash is comprised as follows: cash and deposits up to three months duration of \$18.2m and short-term cash deposits up to one year and held-for-trading bonds of \$5.8m.
+The decrease in cash balances compared with the same period the prior year is mainly as a result of the acquisition of Zer Laboratories, and investment in the development of the Diagnostic unit's Ador joint venture and investment in fixed assets.